 - A lump or swelling in the breast, upper chest or armpit.
 You might feel the lump, but not see it.

 - Changes in the size or shape of the breast

 - A change in skin texture i.e. puckering or dimpling of the skin

 - A change in the colour of the breast - the breast may look red or inflamed

 - Rash, crusting or changes to the nipple

 Over a third (39%) of women in the UK do not check their breasts regularly for potential signs of breast cancer.

 According to a YouGov survey commissioned by Breast Cancer Now, one in 10 women have ‘never checked their breasts for new or unusual changes’.
 Meanwhile, a fifth (19%) of women check their breasts ‘once every six months or less’, while 13% do this ‘once a year or less’.

-Asked what stops or prevents them from checking their breasts more regularly, almost half (46%) of women said they ‘forget’.
+Asked what stops or prevents them from checking their breasts more regularly, over half (53%) of women said they ‘forget’.
 This is concerning when most cases of the disease are detected because women have spotted new or unusual changes to their breasts.